JetBrains/mps-coderules/docs/content/about.md

 ![](img/intro-methodcall-550.png)
 _(example of processing method arguments)_

-Code rules may have a solution to these and other issues.
+Coderules may have a solution to these and other issues.
 The core idea is to employ a **constraints processing system** to process facts and relations, collectively known as constraints, with the user being in full control of what constraint rules to generate for given source model.
 With **logical variables** representing unknowns, and with support for **pattern matching** making use of term algebra and unification, it should be straightforward to define the core of type inference or a similar framework without having to rely on opaque implementation and pre-defined relations.

 To illustrate the idea, let’s look at a couple of examples.
 These are taken from the typesystem implementation for BaseLanguage.